peterhinch/micropython-micro-gui/README.md

 value changes.
 Typically the callback will adjust the text displayed on a linked label.

+### A numeric entry device

+The file [widgets/adjuster.py](./gui/widgets/adjuster.py) includes an example class which combines an `Adjuster` with one or two `Label` instances.
+The `Adjuster` changes the displayed value in the `Label` to its left.
+Its use is illustrated in [demos/adjuster.py](./gui/demos/adjuster.py).
+The class can be used as a template for a user class, which may have a different layout on screen.
+It supports arbitrary mapping and number formatting on a per-instance basis.
+See code comments for further details.

 ###### [Contents](./README.md#0-contents)

 # 23 Menu class